Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 - Features and bandwidth usage aren’t visible to users.

-- There’s no info about Automattic CDN POPs or how many they have.
+- There’s no information available about Automattic CDN POPs or their number.

 Ultimately, JetPack WP CDN is not an ideal option for most users.
 Instead, I suggest trying Cloudflare’s free service, which is a more viable option.
-CDNs are also critical for WordPress’ caching – including server-side and cache plugins.
+And CDN Planet is a helpful resource for comparing and understanding CDN performance.
+CDNs are also critical for WordPress’s caching, including server-side and cache plugins.

 To Wrap It Up

-When your web server isn’t up to the task or isn’t fast enough to handle your website load, a CDN can help reduce the load on your web server.
-From a performance perspective, you only need it if your traffic comes from a considerable distance.
+When your server isn’t up to the task or isn’t fast enough to handle your website load, CDN reduces the load on your web server.
+Not only that, from a performance perspective, you only need it if your traffic comes from a notable distance.
+Basically, if you get a lot of traffic from overseas, I mean outside your country.